dmj-bu/ME700-Assignment-1/Part1TutorialsREADME.md

 ```bash
 python newtons_method_tutorial.py
 ```
-This will execute Newton’s Method on multiple real-world physics and engineering examples.

 ---

 ## **Example Problems**
-The following **mechanics-related problems** are solved using Newton’s Method.
+The following problems are solved using Newton’s Method.

 ### **Example 1: Beam Deflection (Cantilever Beam)**
 Find the deflection \( w \) for given **force, elastic modulus, moment of inertia, and length**.